1948 Arab–Israeli War: Arab states

 France suspended arms sales to Syria, notwithstanding already-signed contracts.

 Lebanon's army was the smallest of the Arab states, consisting of 3,500 soldiers, of whom only 1,000 were deployed during the war.
+In 1948, the Lebanese army contained of four infantry battalions, one artillery battalion, one armored battalion, a cavalry group as well as transport engineering and medical support units.
+Each infantry battalion averaged 500–550 men, with 450 soldiers per battalion, and contained three infantry companies.
+Only the third battalion saw battle.
 According to Gelber, in June 1947, Ben-Gurion "arrived at an agreement with the Maronite religious leadership in Lebanon that cost a few thousand pounds and kept Lebanon's army out of the War of Independence and the military Arab coalition".
-A token force of 436 soldiers crossed into northern Galilee, seized two villages after a small skirmish, and withdrew.
+A token force of 436 soldiers crossed into the northern Galilee, seized two villages after a small skirmish, and withdrew.
 Israel then invaded and occupied southern Lebanon until the end of the war.

 By the time of the second truce, the Egyptians had 20,000 men in the field in thirteen battalions equipped with 135 tanks and 90 artillery pieces.

 During the first truce, the Iraqis increased their force to about 10,000.
 Ultimately, the Iraqi expeditionary force numbered around 18,000 men.

 Saudi Arabia sent hundreds of volunteers to join the Arab forces.
 In February 1948, around 800 tribesmen had gathered near Aqaba to invade the Negev, but crossed to Egypt after Saudi rival King Abdallah denied them permission to pass through Jordanian territory.
 The Saudi troops were attached to the Egyptian command throughout the war, and estimates of their total strength ranged up to 1,200.
-By July 1948, the Saudis comprised three brigades within the Egyptian expeditionary force, and were stationed as guards between Gaza city and Rafah.
+By July 1948, the Saudis constituted three brigades within the Egyptian expeditionary force, and were stationed as guards between Gaza city and Rafah.
 This area came under heavy aerial bombardment during Operation Yoav in October, and faced a land assault beginning in late December which culminated in the Battle of Rafah in early January of the new year.
 With the subsequent armistice of 24 February 1949 and evacuation of almost 4,000 Arab soldiers and civilians from Gaza, the Saudi contingent withdrew through Arish and returned to Saudi Arabia.

 During the first truce, Sudan sent six companies of regular troops to fight alongside the Egyptians.
 Yemen also committed a small expeditionary force to the war effort, and contingents from Morocco joined the Arab armies as well.